Process Console Concepts

 Computed parameters have been generated or simply updated during process execution with their latest values.

-P_engine is the engine in which the process instance is running.
+P_engine is the engine in which the process request is running.

 By default, the information shown in the Process Console is read-only.
-To update a process instance, you must first unlock the instance.
+To update a process request, you must first unlock the request.
 Once it is unlocked, you can update the execution path, computed parameters, and runtime users.

 Updating the Execution Path

 You can change the status of each process step on the Execution Path tab in the Process Console.
 Possible status are: